noahhicks2001/C-Synth/README.md

 Then for Portaudio, the following provides another great guide for setup of [Portaudio](https://cindybui.me/pages/blogs/visual_studio_0) for visual studio, (Also note that the TTF font used is arial.ttf)

+For an explanation of how the wavetable increment works, check out this [resource](https://www.music.mcgill.ca/~gary/307/week4/wavetables.html)

 <pre>